chef-partners/azuredevops-habitat/docs/pages/index.md

  - **Package install**: Install a Habitat package locally
  - **Package upload**: Upload Habitat package to the specified depot
  - **Package export**: Export a Habitat package to a different format
- - **Tag an image**: Tag a Docker image that has been created by exporting a Habitat package with the previous task.
+ - [DEPRECATED] **Tag an image**: Tag a Docker image that has been created by exporting a Habitat package with the previous task.

 ## Getting Started